 1. Who should apply for the necessary permits?Permanent link to Who should apply for the necessary permits?

 This will depend on the arrangement with your builder.
 We recommend that your builder apply for the Development and Building Permits and the specific trades apply for the Plumbing, Private Sewage Disposal, Gas and Electrical permits.

 If you act as your own general contractor then you would apply for the Development and Building Permits.
 If you are the homeowner and this home is or will be your primary residence, you can do the work yourself and will be able to apply for Plumbing, Private Sewage Disposal, Gas and Electrical Permits as a homeowner.

 Some projects, depending on the scope, may not be able to be done by a homeowner such as wiring over 100 AMP, homes that share common walls (duplex, townhouse).
 Please contact Planning and Development Services for more specific information.

-2. How do I book an inspection?
-Permanent link to How do I book an inspection?
+How do I book an inspection?

 There are 2 steps to request and confirm your inspection booking:

 1.)
 Request an inspection by contacting Building Services at 780-464-8080 or online through ePermits;